Winter Commencement: Saturday, Dec. 14, 2013, Johnson Fine Arts Center

 BSED Social Sciences minimum C in major requirements

 Any student who fails to successfully complete all remaining requirements in the semester of graduation must apply for graduation again in a subsequent semester.
-All graduation requirements including incomplete grades and all correspondence courses must be completed by the verification deadline or the student will be required to reapply.
+All graduation requirements, including incomplete grades and all correspondence courses, must be completed by the verification deadline or the student will be required to reapply.

-Honors: Graduation honors will be determined on cumulative and institutional grade point average.
+Graduation honors will be determined on cumulative and institutional grade point average.
 Students who have earned an institutional GPA of 3.5 shall be graduated cum laude (baccalaureate) or with honor (associate).
 Those who earn 3.70 shall be graduated magna cum laude, (baccalaureate) or with high honors (associate) and those earning a 3.9 shall be graduated summa cum laude (baccalaureate) or with highest honor (associate).
-Honors are only awarded to students who have completed at least 64 semester hours credit (baccalaureate) or at least 32 semester hours credit (associate) in residence at Northern State University.
+Honors are only awarded to students who have completed at least 60 semester hours credit (baccalaureate) or at least 30 semester hours credit (associate) in residence at Northern State University.

 Based on grade point average at the end of the term prior to graduation and anticipated credits, qualified students become "candidates for honors" and will be recognized in the commencement program.
 Final graduation honors are determined after all requirements have been met and will be shown on the diploma.

-Commencement ceremony.
 Commencement is a time for celebrating your degree with family and friends.
 While attendance is not mandatory, you are encouraged to participate.
 If you cannot attend, your diploma cover and diploma will be mailed to you.

-Failure to complete requirements.
 Students must complete all requirements for the degree within 10 days of the end of the semester of graduation or apply for graduation in a subsequent semester.